How to Prep Your Body for a Photo Shoot

 It should be mentioned, of course, that such shots often come out the best.
 For example this one, which is by far my most well-known capture.

-The picture to the immediate left, taken by Eric Jaconson (check out Impact Photography), was shot in between a number of wardrobe changes.
+This picture, taken by Eric Jacobson, was shot in between a number of wardrobe changes.

 It wasn’t really meant to be part of a series, and wound up happening quite by accident.

 Obviously, there would never be a time where I’d be wearing wrist wraps and ripped jeans.
 Unless I was a character in Street Fighter 2.